 Sign me up to the latest emails from Killik & Co.
 We will not share your details with anyone else and you can unsubscribe at any time by clicking “change preferences” at the bottom of our emails.

-You can invest in a range of asset types, including:
+You can invest in a range of types of investments, including:

 Each comes with its own risks and rewards, and we would always recommend seeking financial advice from an Investment Manager when it comes to putting your investment plans into action.